 If you’re thinking Hawaii is too domestic or touristy for your globe-trotting passport, think again.
 Magical, pristine and entirely-devoid-of-other-human-being beaches still exist (as long as you know where to look).
 So, take a big gulp of that Kool-Aid and book yourself a flight to Kona on the Big Island.
-It’s a ticket to soft sand and blue sky paradise.
+It’s an off the beaten path ticket to soft sand and blue sky paradise.

 This park is so noteworthy that I’m featuring it in an article about the best beaches in Hawaii when it has no actual beach.
 Instead of sand, Māhukona is a cement slab that used to be part of a pier.
 But this cement slab is the gateway to an underwater paradise.